AleksandarKostovic/SystemC-tutorial/README.md

 ## SC_CTOR

 `SC_CTOR` is macro file for a SystemC contructor.
-It does serval things:
+It does several things:
  - Declares sensitivty list.

  In SystemC a sensitivity list is part of constructor which declares which signals are most sensitive.
 For example: